OpenWebAdvocacy/website/src/pages/walled-gardens.md

 Similar arguments can be extended to each of the other hardware APIs, they are all difficult to use for fingerprinting as it's impossible to do so without alerting the users and requiring their permission.

-> "Device API’s are simply bad for fingerprinting.
-It is unreliable and really obvious when it is used."
+> Device API’s are simply bad for fingerprinting.
+It is unreliable and really obvious when it is used.
 > <cite>[Niels Leenheer - HTML5test](https://nielsleenheer.com/articles/2021/hardware-and-the-web-the-balance-between-usefulness-security-and-privacy/)</cite>

 We are not saying that iOS Safari must implement every feature implemented by the other browsers, in fact it is healthy for browser makers to pursue their own vision for the web.
 What is a problem is that Apple has banned all other browsers, so on iOS users have no option to use a different browser that does support these APIs.